 From small-footprint single-family homes to condos and even tiny homes, a TV-mounted fireplace allows you to stay warm, stay entertained, and keep the romantic atmosphere of a roaring fire.
-Of course, you must remember the caveats when choosing this type of fireplace: electric is best (or mount the TV higher if you prefer gas), and invest in sturdy hardware and professional installation.
+Of course, you must remember the caveats when choosing this type of fireplace: electric is best and invest in sturdy hardware and professional installation.

 Are you looking for the perfect fireplace for your new build or home renovation?
 Dreifuss Fireplaces have been helping American stay warm since 1876.
 We specialize in gas, electric, and wood-burning fireplaces and fireplace installation and service.
 Contact our team to discuss your fireplace needs today.